 Oh, Vert was the first to speak up,

-dorms?
+What about the dorms?
 I mean, like, that’s where people are.
-Because they need
+Because they need food I guess?

-No. Warren lifted his head out of his hands.
+No. Warren lifted their head out of their hands.

 No. Warren looked around, sighed, and continued:

-you remember if the ghoul said anything to you?
+…Okay… Vert, do you remember if the ghoul said anything to you?
 Or were they just… feral or something?

 Well… she looked around the ground, trying to think,

 I mean… not much.
 They called me a brat, that I do remember.
 And… uh… well.
 Nothing else really helpful I think, they just said….
 When they froze Kenji, I asked if they were using magic.
 They said it wasn’t magic like

 I would understand it.
 Or something like that.
 Then they just, like, melted into the fog.